 The launched e-servises were followings:

-- Training seminars for government representatives about the interoperability framework and the development of the secure online public services;
+Training seminars for government representatives about the interoperability framework and the development of secure online public services;

-- Support drafting of the Action Plan for implementation interoperability framework.
+Support the drafting of the Action Plan for implementation interoperability framework.

 The tasks (Sept 2015 – Oct 2016) in the second phase were the following:

-- Procuring and installing training equipment to enable the e-Government laboratory conduct technical trainings for key people from the technical staff;
+Procuring and installing training equipment to enable the e-Government laboratory to conduct technical trainings for key people from the technical staff;

 Video “Tunduk to relief provision of e-services in Kyrgyzstan” in Russian